jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

 The warehouse is the simplest to implement as it does not take actions and does not store state.
 We inherit from Mercury's ``SimpleSyncActor`` class.
-The ``SimpleSyncActor`` is simply an actor that handles the message it receives in a synchronous order.
+The ``SimpleSyncActor`` is an actor that handles the message it receives in a synchronous order.

 .. code-block:: python